Join the Million Mani Club!

 Million Mani Club Member Update

-The PTC Million Mani Club, established in 2012, now has 25 members, each of whom has cumulatively reported at least a million recitations of the mantra of compassion, om mani peme hung, through our online mani tracker.
-Several members have accumulated multiple millions, led by member Sonam Wangmo who has reported 13 million manis as of November 2024!
+Established in 2012, the PTC Million Mani Club now has 27 members, each of whom has cumulatively reported at least a million recitations of the mantra of compassion, om mani peme hung, through our online mani tracker.
+Several members have accumulated multiple millions.
 Visit our Million Mani Club Member list for more information, and we look forward to welcoming you to the club when you complete your first million.
 Manis can be counted not only during challenges but any time, and each time you report, you will immediately receive an email with an updated count of your lifetime total.

 Some of our Million Mani Club members have shared some thoughts and history about their recitation of the mani mantra.
-Scroll down for the latest contribution by Andy Yale of Maine, a longtime member of the PTC sangha, and read other stories here in our Million Mani Club archive.
+Scroll down for the latest contribution by Sonam Wangmo, a longtime member of the PTC sangha, and read other stories here in our Million Mani Club archive.

 Click on any of the headings below for more information and for tips on reciting and counting manis.